STEREO - Solar Terrestrial Relations Observatory

 • Each in a heliocentric orbit drifting away from the Earth, one leading and one lagging.

-For the first three months after launch, the two observatories fly in highly elliptical orbits extending from very close to Earth to just beyond the Moon's orbit.
-STEREO Mission Operations personnel at the Johns Hopkins University's Applied Physics Laboratory (APL) in Laurel, Maryland, will synchronize spacecraft orbits so that about two months after launch they encounter the Moon, at which time one of them is close enough to use the Moon's gravity to redirect it to a position "behind" Earth.
-Approximately one month later, the second observatory will encounter the Moon again and be redirected to its orbit "ahead" of Earth.
+For the first three months after launch, the two observatories flew in highly elliptical orbits extending from very close to Earth to just beyond the Moon's orbit.
+STEREO Mission Operations personnel at the Johns Hopkins University's Applied Physics Laboratory (APL) in Laurel, Maryland, synchronized spacecraft orbits so that about two months after launch they encountered the Moon, at which time one of them was close enough to use the Moon's gravity to redirect it to a position "behind" Earth.
+Approximately one month later, the second observatory encountered the Moon again and was redirected to its orbit "ahead" of Earth.

 back